-One of the most fascinating adventures I've taken recently was to descend into the underground below the 12th century Basilica of San Clemente.
-Here there are two excavated levels, one revealing the plan of a 4th century Basilica, and the other some 1st century Roman buildings.
+One of the most fascinating adventures one can take is to descend into the underground below the 12th-century Basilica of San Clemente.
+Here there are two excavated levels, one revealing the plan of a 4th-century Basilica, and the other some 1st century Roman buildings.
 In one of these is a perfect example of a temple of Mithras, a Persian God who probably migrated back to Italy with soldiers and slaves.
-(More on Mithras)

 (In summer, the Basilica offers classical music concerts in the enclosed outdoor courtyard.
 The Rome New Opera Festival is to be held there.
 If you'd like to spend an enchanting evening, find the dates of the concert posted outside the Basilica.
 You can purchase tickets at many of the small tabacchi (cigarette stores) across the street.

 In general, the cult of Mithras had its meetings and meals underground, so if you see a sign to a Mithraeum it will usually represent an opportunity to get underground, as you can for example in ancient Campania at the Mithraeum di Capua.

 - Location: Via di San Giovanni in Laterano, (Piazza S. Clemente)

 - Open daily 9:00-12:00 and 15:30-18.30 (check website for current times)

 - Cost: 10 Euros (check website for current prices)